iotize-sas/Arduino-Tap/extras/howto.md

 ## Relocating the output directory

-IoTize Studio configuration needs the elf file of global symbols (output from linker).
+IoTize Studio configuration needs the elf file to read the list of the global symbols (output from linker).
 By default, the Arduino IDE generates this file into a temporary directory but a more accessible location can be specified.

 1. Open the  ‘Preferences.txt’ file (find it by clicking on:
         File | Preferences | More preferences can be edited...)